Give Thanks in Every Circumstance

 Thanksgiving through tragedy and trial

 It is early morning, the day before Thanksgiving.
-I just poured myself a cup of coffee and sat down to scan my email and facebook page and catch up, and now I find myself humbled and blessed by the people I know who are in the midst of trial, tragedy, heart ache and blessing too.
+I just poured myself a cup of coffee and sat down to scan my email and Facebook page and catch up, and now I find myself humbled and blessed by the people I know who are in the midst of trial, tragedy, heartache, and blessing too.
 All are giving thanks.

 What I saw first this morning were posts from two people who have gone through unimaginable tragedy in the last year and a half.
 One lost his wife after a long battle with cancer, and one having lost a precious son in the prime of his life.
 Both are facing their second holiday season without their dear ones.
 I can't fathom the magnitude of their sorrow as I have never lost anyone that close to me.
 They will tell you they are not strong people, they don't care to have people be inspired by them because it still hurts so very badly, and in some ways still feel very broken.
 They will direct you to the Lord for the inspiration (fittingly) as He is the one who has held them through it all.
-When their worlds were shattered, God was there and continues to give them strength to get through ever hour.
+When their worlds were shattered, God was there and continues to give them the strength to get through every hour.

 The gentleman posted a picture of a new ornament for his Christmas tree - an angle (really beautiful) and was expressing thanks and ended his post with words of missing his beloved.
 The mother had a short post, marveling at the wonder and beauty of cranberries soaking in sugar water.
 This was followed by another post -

 "Count your blessings, name them one by one.

 Count your blessings, see what God has done. ...